 Now that it’s finally beginning to look like winter in Los Angeles, it’s time to break out the comfort soups.
 I cannot begin to tell you how excited I am to see rain this winter, not only because of the severe drought we’re in but also because that means I actually get to wear my winter jackets!
 Last year was a complete disappointment with 80 degree days in the middle of December.
 Everyone says Los Angeles weather is the best, but I like my year to have at least a summer and a winter, not summer all year long.
-That being said, now that it’s getting a bit chilly in my house, I’m cooking up a hearty chickpea soup with spinach and Portuguese sausage.
+That being said, now that it’s getting a bit chilly in my house, I’m cooking up a hearty chickpea stew with spinach and Portuguese sausage.
 What can be better than wrapping yourself up in a soft blanket, watching trashy tv and eating a hot bowl of this soup?
 Nothing I say, nothing.

 **Helpful tips and common mistakes